godotengine/godot-website/collections/_article/as-oss-godot-is-more-than-a-game-engine.md

 But this is not all, Godot development is a true meritocracy.
 Code is only merged when deemed worthy by the other developers.
 Every change is discussed for pros and cons.

 This process is led by our large user community, who usually sets our priorities via issues (or just random rants on our community sites :P).
 This same community helps with the testing and works directly with developers implementing each feature to ensure it works as best as possible.
-Our process is truly community-driven from begining to end.
+Our process is truly community-driven from beginning to end.

 This development process, which involves several thousands individuals, is extremely efficient and ensured that, in a bit less than 3 years, Godot went from being completely unknown to appear on the map on the most important developer communities.
 No other game related technology has grown so quickly!